-The Company initially recognises loans and advances to customers, deposits and debt securities issued on the date at which they are disbursed, booked and issued respectively.
+The Company initially recognises loans and advances to customers, deposits and debt securities issued on the date at which they are disbursed, booked and issued respectively (trade date).
 All other financial assets and liabilities (including assets and liabilities designated at fair value through profit or loss) are initially recognised on the trade date at which the Company becomes a party to the contractual provisions of the instrument.

 A financial asset or financial liability is measured initially at fair value plus, for an item not at fair value through profit or loss, transaction costs that are directly attributable to its acquisition or issue.
+Transaction costs of financial assets carried at fair value through profit or loss are expensed in the profit or loss.